Xunnamius/next-test-api-route-handler/README.md

-My hope is that, eventually, NTARH will be obsoleted by Vercel providing developers with some officially supported tooling/hooks (in the general vein of [instrumentation.ts][40]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of `Request` and/or `Response` and our unit tests still complete in under one second.
+My hope is that, eventually, NTARH will be obsoleted by Vercel providing developers with some officially supported tooling/hooks (in the general vein of [instrumentation.ts][42]) for _lightweight_ route execution, where handlers are passed the actual `NextX` versions of [`Request`][13] and/or `Response` and our unit tests still complete in under one second.
 That is: no spinning up the entire Next.js runtime to just to run a single test in isolation.
-It doesn't seem like it'd be so tough to surface a wrapped version of the Pages Router's [`apiResolver`][41] function or a pared-down subclass of the App Router's [`AppRouteRouteModule`][42], both accessible with something like `import { ... } from 'next/test'`.
+It doesn't seem like it'd be so tough to surface a wrapped version of the Pages Router's [`apiResolver`][43] function or a pared-down subclass of the App Router's [`AppRouteRouteModule`][44], both accessible with something like `import { ... } from 'next/test'`.
 This is essentially what NTARH does.

 ### Published Package Details